 Technology has found a place in many therapeutic areas, and it’s gaining speed in the world of autism spectrum disorder.
-With many children with ASD drawn to tech gadgets, it makes sense to use that innate connection to enhance the quality of education and your child’s functional skills.
+With many children, ASD tech resources take advantage of the innate connection to enhance the quality of education and the child’s functional skills.

 A number of autism organizations, advocacy groups and non-profits are taking strides in generating awareness about the benefits of technology for children with ASD.

 Autism Apps Aid Communication

 There are tons of apps out there for tablets and smartphones for scheduling, visual cues for communication, and other functional aids for children with ASD.
 Autism Speaks maintains a comprehensive directory of apps that are useful in this population, including the functional areas they benefit, costs and other details, while many organizations focused on ASD tech resources and are touting the benefits of technology in the classroom.

 Not every school has the funding for an assistive technology expert to guide the use of technology in the ASD population, but you can help.
 Contact your child’s school to inquire about their use of technology in the classroom.
 Do they have an assistive technology expert on-staff within the district, or a contracted expert they can consult for periodic consultations?

 If you have the ability, offer to write a grant proposal on the school’s behalf.
 You can also conduct research to find organizations willing to invest in educational technology for special needs populations and provide a list of available funding opportunities to the school.